Pronunciation: fĭ-nŏm’ә- nŏn’

 If you still are unsure, you can ask to have the word used in a sentence and you can also ask for the word’s origin.
 This can help if you have studied a foreign language or the history of words (etymology.)

-The spelling bee Web site (www.spellingbee.com) offers some great resources for getting prepared as well as listing the rules of the contest.
+The Spelling Bee website offers some great resources for getting prepared as well as listing the rules of the contest.

 As you become familiar with the Beginning words you can move on to the Intermediate words, some of which are difficult, depending on your age and reading experience.
-The Advanced words are not everyday vocabulary words and will take a long time to learn.
+Advanced words are not everyday vocabulary words and will take a longer time to learn.

-The Consolidated Word List, also available on the site contains more than 100 Scripps National Spelling Bee word lists dating as far back as 1950.
-It appears in four sections and is free from the Web site as a PDF file.
+The Updated Spelling Bee List, also available on the site contains more than 100 Scripps National Spelling Bee word lists dating as far back as 1950.
+It appears in four sections and is free from the website as a PDF file.

 While the advanced spelling bees do use words from the Paideia in the first rounds, the words later in the competition come from outside the lists.
-The National Bee draws their words from Webster’s Third New International Dictionary.
+The National Bee draws their words from Webster’s Third New International Dictionary and you can easily study with Merriam-Webster’s Vocabulary Builder.

 A list of 25 Championship Words is used to determine the ultimate winner once only two or three spellers are left.
 However, if there is more than 1 speller left at the end of the Championship list, co-champions will be awarded.
 Once a speller has won the National Spelling Bee, he or she can no longer compete.